Cairi-S/Welcome-Foolish-Mortals/README.md

 ![IMAGE OF COLOR PALETTE](/assets/images/readme/disneyhauntedmansioncolorhex.png)

-The background color for the header, footer, text boxes and modals are dark grey (#040000) and use differing opacities to create a dark atmosphere.
+The background color for the header, footer, text boxes and modals are dark grey (#040000) and use differing opacities to create a dark, spooky atmosphere.

-The main text color will be white (#edeffb) to stand out against the background.
+The main text color will be off-white (#edeffb) to stand out against the background.

-Text of importance such as headers or text with hover functionality will be purple (#6c53a4).
+Text of importance, such as headers or text with hover functionality, will be purple (#6c53a4).

 The colors used for the game-play buttons are the most identifiable colors from the attractions theming: teal, purple, white and grey (#4ea0ae, #6c53a3, #edeffb, #040000).

-The start and reset buttons color takes inspiration from the attraction host's costume using the color green (#077f51).
-On a hover the opacity of the button will change to make it clear where the user will be clicking
+The start and reset buttons take inspiration from the attraction host's costume using the color green (#077f51).
+When hovered over, the opacity of the button will change to make it clear where the user will be clicking

-The play again link featured in the highest score and winners modals will be with a purple background and white text to stand out against the surrounding text and background.
-On a hover the colors will invert to make it clear to the user where they are clicking.
+The play again link featured in the highest score and winners modals will feature a purple background and white text to highlight that this is a clickable feature.
+When hovered over, the colors will invert to make it clear where the user is clicking.

-Many thanks to [color-hex.com](https://www.color-hex.com/color-palette/93407) and user [Lazaefair](https://www.color-hex.com/member/lazaefair) for help with sourcing the color palette.
+Many thanks to [color-hex.com](https://www.color-hex.com/color-palette/93407) and user [Lazaefair](https://www.color-hex.com/member/lazaefair) for providing the color palette.

 #### Backgrounds ####

-The Home screen background image is of the outside of the Haunted Mansion attraction chosen to seemingly 'invite' players into the game.
-The photo used is by [Brian McGowan on Unsplash](https://unsplash.com/photos/he0-fswKsXk).
+The Home screen background image is of the outside of the Haunted Mansion attraction.
+It is chosen to 'invite' players into the game.
+The photo used is credited to [Brian McGowan on Unsplash](https://unsplash.com/photos/he0-fswKsXk).

 The Background of the game is of the iconic [Traditional Haunted Mansion Wallpaper](https://wallpaperaccess.com/haunted-mansion).
+It is chosen to make players feel inside the mansion.
+Originally the image used was designed for use as a computer wallpaper and is owned by [The Walt Disney Company](https://thewaltdisneycompany.com/).

 #### Audio files ####

-The notes used in the gameplay are taken from the attractions soundtrack - Grim Grinning Ghosts.
-These are A, E, D# and B and were created at home using [Sibelus](http://www.sibelius.com/download/index.html).
+The notes used in the gameplay are taken from the attraction's most recognizable song - Grim Grinning Ghosts.
+These are A, E, D# and B.

+The audio was created by the developer using [Sibelus](http://www.sibelius.com/download/index.html) and the XXX organ sound.

 ### Wireframes ###

 The Wireframes for this project were created during the planning and design phase using [Balsamiq](https://balsamiq.com/).

-Some of the features shown in the wireframes, such as the avatar selection and dashboard, have not been included in this version of the game due to time contraints, but are features that will be implemented in the future.
+Some of the features shown in the wireframes, such as the avatar selection and dashboard, have not been included in this version of the game due to time constraints.
+These are features that will be implemented in the future.
 Please see Future Features for more details.

 - WIREFRAME HOME